-An app idea needs to be planned and well executed that can reflect your vision.
-Ensuring the right path to validating your idea can make the route clearer for you app idea.
+An app idea needs to be planned and well-executed that can reflect your vision.
+Ensuring the right path to validating your idea can make the route clearer for your app idea.

 Here are 3 ways to validate your mobile app idea.